How Much Should I Pay My Nanny?

 Nannies can be paid hourly, weekly, or monthly, depending on the type of contract they are on and wage offers can also be quoted as such.
 They also tend to be ‘officially’ quoted as net amounts, so care needs to be taken that family and nanny are in agreement as to whether the offer is a net or a gross amount.

-Net hourly rates vary between £5.50 and £14.00 per hour, depending on all the factors outlined above and in conjunction with legal obligations adhering to the National Minimum Wage (NMW).
-(Figures correct 2009).
+Net hourly rates vary depending on all the factors outlined above and in conjunction with legal obligations adhering to the National Minimum Wage (NMW).

 National Minimum Wage